SergioSV96/kingdomTV/README.md

 	- MD5 encryption algorithm.

 ### Graphic information
-	We are going to use line graphics showing the genre that users like best
+	We are going to use line graphics showing the genre that users like the most.
 ### Other functionality

 	- Logging with facebook or google.
 	- Send e-mails.
 	- Movie and TV Series Comments.
-	- Report spam.
+	- Report spam and report spoiler comments.